Filip-Nachov/Crypto-Predicter/README.md

 # Crypto-Predicter
-The project is currently not under delevopment for the reason of no frontend developers
+The project is currently not under development for the reason no frontend developers and even if there is a development it will be slower than usual